mhooten/mhooten.github.io/_pages/about.md

   - /about.html
 ---

+* New paper published in MEE:

+Hui, F. and M.B.
+Hooten.
+(In Press).
+Spatial confounding in joint species distribution models.
+Methods in Ecology and Evolution.

 * New paper published in Journal of Applied Ecology:

 Lu, X., Y. Kanno, G. Valentine, G. Rash, and M.B.
 Hooten.
 (2024).
 Using multi-scale spatial models of dendritic ecosystems to infer abundance of a stream salmonid.
 Journal of Applied Ecology, 61: 1703-1715.